pogn-protocol/pogn/README.md

 Repo: https://github.com/pogn-protocol/pognclient

-> A browser-based client for testing multiplayer lobbies and games using the POGN protocol.
+> A browser-based client for testing multiple lobbies and games using the POGN protocol.

 ---